covmatic/PCR_station/README.md

 3)  Part 3 Interprets the results of the PCR run and consolidates it into a json file.
 This is done by the **“Data_Processor_App2” project**

 A GOOD AND RECOMMENDED STARTING POINT IS TO REFER TO THE DOCUMENTATION **"PCR_station/PCR_documentation/Covmatic-PCR_API_documentation.pdf"** in this repository.

+**Please inform us if you discover any bugs in this project by using the "Issues" tab here on GitHub**